-We characterise the supramolecular materials with a range of experimental techniques, TEM & cryoTEM, SLS & DLS, SAXS, steady state & transient CD and photoluminescence spectroscopy, PFG & MAS-NMR spectroscopy, in combination with multi-scale molecular modelling studies.
+Through a number of internal and external collaborations we characterise all of the supramolecular materials with a range of experimental techniques, TEM & cryoTEM, AFM, SLS & DLS, SAXS, steady state & transient CD and photoluminescence spectroscopy, PFG & MAS-NMR spectroscopy, in combination with multi-scale molecular modelling studies.